-- The amount of objects, their combined mass, and there combined area has been steadily rising since the beginning of the space age, leading to the appearance of involuntary collisions between operational payloads and space debris. - On average over the last two decades, 11.6 non-deliberate fragmentations occur in the space environment every year.
+- The amount of objects, their combined mass, and there combined area has been steadily rising since the beginning of the space age, leading to the appearance of involuntary collisions between operational payloads and space debris.
+Figure 5.6. - On average over the last two decades, 12.0 non-deliberate fragmentations occur in the space environment every year.
 This number is stable, however the impact of each event is variable.
-This number drops significantly to 2.4 when the lifetime of the generated fragments is considered a factor of importance. - The amount of mission related objects released into the space environment is steadily declining, but still significant for Rocket Bodies. - Launch traffic into the LEO protected region is changing significantly, fuelled by the proliferation of small payloads, i.e. below 10.0 kg in mass, during the last few years in terms of number, but not contributing significantly to the mass. - Around 78% of small payloads, i.e. below 10.0 kg in mass, launched during the current decade and injected into the LEO protected region operate in orbits which naturally adhere to the space debris mitigation measures. - Between 30 and 60% of all payload mass estimated as reaching end-of-life during the current decade in the LEO protected region does so in orbits that are estimated to adhere to the space debris mitigation measures. - Around 70% of all rocket body mass reaching end-of-life during the current does so in orbits that are estimated to adhere to the space debris mitigation measures on protecting LEO{IADC} .
-A significant amount of this is due to controlled re-entries after launch, a practice which is increasing and was above 30% in 2017. - Between 15 and 25% of payloads reaching end-of-life during the current decade in the LEO protected region in a non-compliant orbit attempt to comply with the space debris mitigation measures.
-Between 5% and 15% do so successfully. - Between 40 and 70% of rocket bodies reaching end-of-life during the current decade in the LEO protected region in a non-compliant orbit attempt to comply with the space debris mitigation measures.
-Between 30% and 60% do so successfully.
-The compliance trend is linearly increasing. - Between 85% and 100% of all payloads reaching end-of-life during the current decade in the GEO protected region attempt to comply with the space debris mitigation measures.
-Between 60% and 85% do so successfully.
+This number drops significantly to 2.9 when the lifetime of the generated fragments is considered a factor of importance.
+Table 5.1. - The amount of mission related objects released into the space environment is steadily declining.
+Figure 4.3. - Launch traffic into the LEO protected region is changing significantly, fuelled by the proliferation of smaller payloads.
+Initially the numbers where boosted by payloads below 10.0 kg in mass, but these are being followed by larger constellation payload which start to contribute significantly to the mass.
+Figures 2.13 and 2.14. - Around 88% of small payloads, i.e. below 10.0 kg in mass, launched during the last decade and injected into the LEO protected region operate in orbits which naturally adhere to the space debris mitigation measures.
+Figure 6.11. - Between 30 and 60% of all payload mass excluding human spaceflight estimated as reaching end-of-life during the last decade in the LEO protected region does so in orbits that are estimated to adhere to the space debris mitigation measures.
+Figure 6.3. - Between 60 and 80% of all rocket body mass reaching end-of-life during the last does so in orbits that are estimated to adhere to the space debris mitigation measures on protecting LEO{IADC}.
+A significant amount of this is due to controlled re-entries after launch, a practice which is increasing and has been around 30% since 2017.
+Figure 6.5. - Between 15 and 30%, with a peak of 40% in 2018, of payloads excluding human spaceflight reaching endof-life during the last decade in the LEO protected region in a non-compliant orbit attempt to comply with the space debris mitigation measures.
+Between 5% and 20%, with a peak of 35% in 2018, do so successfully.
+Figure 6.7. - Between 40 and 80% of rocket bodies reaching end-of-life during the current decade in the LEO protected region in a non-compliant orbit attempt to comply with the space debris mitigation measures.
+Between 30% and 70% do so successfully.
+The compliance trend is linearly increasing.
+Figure 6.7. - Between 85% and 100% of all payloads reaching end-of-life during the current decade in the GEO protected region attempt to comply with the space debris mitigation measures.
+Between 60% and 90% do so successfully.
 The compliance trend is asymptotically increasing.
+Figure 6.18.